Online Portrait Art Classes

 Layered painting demo

-These live class demonstrations offer a glimpse into the practical working methods at the core of Likeness and Beyond: The Underlying Logic of Portrait Painting.
-More than a portrait course, it is a course in picture making through the lens of portraiture.
+Marvin's fully articulated live class demonstrations offer a glimpse into the practical working methods at the core of Likeness and Beyond: The Underlying Logic of Portrait Painting.
+More than a portrait course, it is a treatise in picture making through the lens of portraiture.
 Together, these demonstrations reflect three of the interconnected modes of instruction - drawing, indirect (aka layered painting), and alla prima (aka, direct painting) - but the course goes well beyond these alone.
-It is the most comprehensive class I have taught, integrating all the essential easpects of portrait painting into a more complete whole, from process and materials to visual structure, color, and pictorial decision-making.
+It is the most comprehensive class Ihe has taught to date, integrating all the essential aspects of portrait painting into a more complete whole, from process and materials to visual structure, color, and pictorial decision-making.

 PORTRAIT BY MARY BETH LUMLEY